EggRollerHD/Dream-Setup-Planner/README.md

-# Tebula's Dream Home
+# Tebula's Setup

 Hello!
-Welcome to my dream home planning page.
-In here, I will list all the things that I'm dreaming to do for my home in the future.
+Welcome to my setup.
+In here, I will list all the things that my home currently has.

 ### Home

-Any size is fine.
+My mom's small apartment.

 ### Rooms
   - [Living Room]